foss2serve/git-intro-activity/activity.md

     git add names.txt
     git status

-1. Below write each file name under the state that its changes are currently in.
+1. Categorize the state of each file by writing each file name under the appropriate state below.
 Compose a definition for each state.

     **Staged**